deephbz/codex-benchmark-dataframe/README.md

   plots are produced with Matplotlib using a logarithmic x‑axis for clarity.

-Adjust the row sizes in `run_bench.sh` if hardware constraints require a smaller range.
+You can provide alternate row sizes to `run_bench.sh` if hardware constraints require a smaller range.